 Appears when you select Conditional Visibility and enter a simple expression in the field that displays.

 Select the Run visibility condition on clientcheck box to cause dynamic execution of the condition each time the value of a property stated in the condition changes.

 Conditions are automatically re-evaluated when the user updates a property value.
 By default, controls that allow typing, such as Text Input, are evaluated when the user leaves the field.
 To re-evaluate conditions as the user types, use the Apply Conditions action with a Keyboard event.
-See Controls form Completing the Controls tab.
+See Control Form - Completing the Control tab.